 During sprint · as needed

-Product Owner and team review and estimate upcoming backlog items to ensure the next Sprint Planning is efficient.
-Not a formal Scrum ceremony but widely practised.
+The Product Owner and team review and estimate upcoming backlog items so that the next sprint planning session runs smoothly.
+Not a formal Scrum ceremony but practised by almost every team.

 💡

-The three Scrum artefacts: The Product Backlog is the ordered list of everything that might be needed (owned by the Product Owner).
-The Sprint Backlog is the subset the team has committed to for the current sprint.
-The Increment is the potentially shippable product produced at the end of each sprint — it must meet the Definition of Done to count.
+The three Scrum artefacts: The Product Backlog is the full prioritised list of everything the product might need.
+Owned by the Product Owner.
+The Sprint Backlog is the subset the team committed to for the current sprint.
+The Increment is the working, tested output produced at the end of each sprint.
+It must meet the Definition of Done to count as complete.

 05 — Kanban